It's a place where fresh, local ingredients are appreciated, community is valued and our farmers, bakers and makers cherished and treated as friends.

 Nestled in the green hills of Mount Mee, Ocean View Winery boasts stunning vistas, cellar door experiences, handcrafted wine, elegant food, beautiful tasting platters and craft beer.
 Ocean View Winery produces estate grown hand-crafted wines which can be paired with locally-produced artisan eats at the a la carte restaurant for a well-rounded hinterland experience.
 During the cooler months, step out onto their lawn for a vino by a fire pit (pictured above).

 Don't get lost dancing in the vines and forget to visit the providore.
 The fun does not end there.
-Take a bottle home and enjoy an award-winning drop from the comfort of your own couch.
+Take a bottle home and enjoy an award-winning drop from the comfort of your couch.
 We highly recommend the 2019 viognier, a subtle symphony of passion fruit and violets with bubbles to carry the fruitiness across the palette.

 Spend a leisurely afternoon drive through the hinterland.
 We suggest stopping off at the small towns of Dayboro and Mount Glorious before making your way to Samford for dinner at The Samford Hotel.